 - scp file.html [email protected]:/path to folder [this will upload a file to a folder on your server.]

-If you have a website, for example, this command will let you put a new page or some customizations up to your server.
+If you have a website, for example, this is one of those essential Linux commands that will let you put a new page or some customizations up to your server.

 - passwd [this is how you change your password. you will then be prompted twice to enter in the new one]